 Electives based on offerings such as:

-World Religion, Drama, Sociology, Art History, Literature, Marketing, Hospitality/Tourism, Forensic Science, Sports/Entertainment Management, Peer Counseling, Life Management, Approved FLVS Courses..
+World Religion, Sociology, Art History, Literature, Marketing, Hospitality/Tourism, Forensic Science, Sports/Entertainment Management, Peer Counseling, Life Management, a minimum of 2 virtual courses offered by FLVS, 1 Arts credit..
 6 credits

 A student who is absent for any reason is required to make up all work missed.
 All make up work must be done by the end of the quarter but before the period of preparation for or actual quarter testing time.
 It is the student’s responsibility to contact the teacher to obtain assignments for all make up work and to complete it as directed.
 An “I” will revert to an “F” if the student does not complete the required work in the allotted time.